char76/vdx/README.md

 $ sudo apt install libxp6 libxp-dev
 ```
  ### only aarch64
-If you can search the libs as below in apt, you can search and download the libs in https://launchpad.net/ubuntu
+If you **can not** search the libs as below in apt, you can search and download the libs in https://launchpad.net/ubuntu
  * multiarch-support
  * x11proto-print-dev
  * libxp6